achaora/mongodb/README.md

 ####Set Up 2: 3 VM Cluster

 1. Install Cloudmesh on VM using the instructions found here:  [Quickstart for an Openstack VM](http://cloudmesh.github.io/introduction_to_cloud_computing/cloudmesh/setup/setup_openstack.html) .
 The server running Cloudmesh will serve as the mongos (router) server.
 Alternatively, reuse the router server set-up in 1 above as the mongos server to the distributed MongoDB cluster.
-Skip 2 and 3 below and [follow these instructions to install MongoDB on Ubuntu](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/) if unable to successfully install Cloudmesh on the Openstack VM.
+Skip steps 2 and 3 below and [follow these instructions to install MongoDB on Ubuntu](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/) if unable to successfully install Cloudmesh on the Openstack VM.

 2. From the mongos, run the script vm_cluster_builder.py to create a 3 node cluster for hosting the sharded MongoDB.